MIT-LCP/mimic-website/content/en/docs/III/about/_index.md

 linktitle: "About"
 weight: 10
 description: >
-    This section gives and overview of MIMIC-III.
+    This section gives an overview of MIMIC-III.

 ---